Hen Party Planning Checklist for Weymouth | 2026 Guide

 Secure main activities (e.g., watersports)

-Book paddleboarding, kayaking, or a harbour boat trip with licensed providers.
+Book paddleboarding, kayaking or a harbour rib trip with licensed operators.

 Make key restaurant reservations

-Book well in advance for establishments like Catch at The Old Fish Market on Custom House Quay or The Ship Inn by the harbour, especially for a group of 8+.
+Catch at The Old Fish Market on Custom House Quay and The Ship Inn by the harbour need 8-plus bookings weeks ahead.

 Arrange alternative bad-weather activities